Freestyle scootering: World Championships

 In 2012 the first scootering world championships was organized by the International Scooter Association (ISA) (now known as the International Scooter Federation, ISF), won by Dakota Schuetz.
 Since then, the world championships have been held annually, with exception of the year 2020 due to restrictions as a result of the COVID-19 pandemic.
 From the year 2019 there has been crowned a winner in three categories: men's park, men's street and women's park (prior to 2019 there was only one category, men's park).
 The winners are listed below:

+There are discussions about including scootering as a new sport in the 2028 Summer Olympics in Los Angeles.

 Rider of the Year

 The title Rider of the Year (also known as ROTY) is awarded annually by the online scooter media outlet Trendkill Collective.
 The award is given to the scooter rider voted the best or most impactful that year based on things such as the video footage produced, performance in contests/street jams and overall presence and impression.
 It is the members of the freestyle scooter community themselves that vote for their favorite rider based on a list of scooter riders that is hand picked by the staff at Trendkill at the end of every year.
 The tradition started in 2019 and is the only award of its kind in the freestyle scootering community.
 In 2022 French rider Lucas DiMeglio became the first non-American to win the ROTY award.